 If you would like to take the MAT, please contact the Grizzly Testing & Learning Center.

 - Schedule an exam time to ensure testing room and computer availability

 - Testing for the MAT is typically scheduled at either 2:00 pm or 3:00 pm on Wednesday afternoons and is subject to availability

-- Students must schedule at least 24 hours in advance
+- Students must schedule at least one week in advance

 - Present two valid forms ID that adheres to the MAT requirements found in the Candidate Information Booklet